AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_web.md

                 to: 'username',
                 // Set the chat type.
                 chatType: 'singleChat',
-                // Occurs wheh the audio file fails to be uploaded.
+                // Occurs when the audio file fails to be uploaded.
                 onFileUploadError: function () {
                     console.log('onFileUploadError');
                 },